-A. CHALLENGING INTENT TO CREATE THE TRUST.
+B. CHALLENGING INTENT TO CREATE THE TRUST.
 Before there can be a trust, the settlor must intend the creation of the trust.
 See TEX.
 PROP.
 CODE § 112.002 ("A trust is created only if the settlor manifests an intention to create a trust"); Gonzalez v.
 Gonzalez, 457 S.W.2d 440 (Tex.
 Civ.
 App.--Corpus Christi 1970, writ ref'd n.r.e.); Tolle v.
 Sawtelle, 246 S.W.2d 916, 918 (Tex.
 Civ.
 App.--Eastland 1952, writ ref'd).

 Some trust arrangements, such as funds deposited in a financial account with a depositor's agreement or signature card reading "in trust," or securities held "as trustee" for another, or land taken "in trust" for an unspecified beneficiary, are so vague that a clear intention to create a trust is not readily ascertainable from the documentation.
 Texas case law has traditionally treated such "trust" designations as no more than weak evidence of intent or no more than a revocable trust.
-Special statutory rules for "trust" financial accounts are discussed in Section VII.A.2 above.
+Special statutory rules for "trust" financial accounts are discussed in Section VI.A.2 & 3 above.
+These statutory rules make such "trusts" presumptively revocable, absent explicit language in the account agreement or clear and convincing evidence to the contrary.

 The issue of intent can arise even in connection with formal trust documents.
 For example, in the case of In re Estate of Daniels, 665 P.2d 594 (Colo.
 1983), the decedent executed a formal trust agreement, but never funded it.
-She never advised the cotrustee of the trust's creation, and the cotrustee never signed the trust agreement.
+She never advised the co-trustee of the trust's creation, and the co-trustee never signed the trust agreement.
 The decedent's attorney testified to giving the decedent legal advice that the trust agreement would have no effect until it was signed by the co-trustee and funded.
-The trial court concluded that, notwithstanding the settlor's signing the agreement, she never intended the trust agreement to take effect.
+The trial court concluded that, notwith-standing the settlor's signing the agreement, she never intended the trust agreement to take effect.
 That judgment was affirmed by the Colorado Supreme Court.